 NCP asks its Kerala MLAs to resign, state unit 'ignores' directive

-The two NCP MLAs, including state Forests Minister A K Saseendran and party state president Thomas K Thomas, are currently identified with the NCP faction led by Sharad Pawar and the party is a constituent of the ruling Left Democratic Front .
+The two NCP MLAs -- state Forests Minister A K Saseendran and party state president Thomas K Thomas -- are currently identified with the NCP(SP) faction led by Sharad Pawar and the party is a constituent of the ruling Left Democratic Front (LDF).

 In his letter to Thomas, Patel said the MLAs had been elected to the assembly in 2021 by contesting on NCP’s ‘clock’ symbol and are now working against the party.